Gerogery: History

 Not far from Gerogery on the way to Walla Walla is a peak of rocks which was used as a meeting place and lookout to help break the shearers' strike of 1891.

 The Gerogery Commemoration Hall was built in the 1920s.
 Many concerts and gatherings, including for the monthly Country Women's Association branch, have met here.

 Being 20 mi from Albury, and on a stock route, the Gerogery Pub attracted Sunday clientele from Albury, who were able to use a statutory loophole to evade Sunday closing and order an alcoholic drink.

 Prosperity brought by the Korean War wool boom saw the expansion of Gerogery township in the 1950s, with a few general stores, but this had contracted to just one combined post office store by the late 1960s.
-In 1974 the area was included in the area to be developed as part of a proposed greater Albury-Wodonga region, proposed by the Whitlam Government as part of its national decentralisation program, but these plans were dismantled by Prime Minister Gough Whitlam's successor, Malcolm Fraser.
+In 1974 the area was included in the area to be developed as part of a proposed greater Albury-Wodonga region, proposed by the Whitlam government as part of its national decentralisation program, but these plans were dismantled by Prime Minister Gough Whitlam's successor, Malcolm Fraser.
 By the end of the twentieth century increased use of the car meant that Gerogery had become a dormitory suburb of Albury.

 In the 1960s Aboriginal stone tools were found a couple of kilometres north-west of the township.

-In 2013 Al Jeda Arabians made Gerogery their homebase.

-Gerogery West (the original township) is home to the Kimberley Park Welsh Pony Stud.